myojos/myojos/README.md

 * **Core eomponents:** Django, Pytorch (Torchvision)
 * **External Services:** Mailgun, Twilio (Future integration)

 Connecting to the IP cameras turned out to be a big challenge.
-We solved it by running Android emulators on EC2 machines, capturing the video from the screen, and streaming it to the classification system.
+After trying many different options, we solved it by running Android emulators on EC2 machines, capturing the video from the screen, and streaming it to the classification system.

+We used [neu.ro](https://neu.ro/) to train our human position models:
+- First we trained on UCF101, a public dataset for human action
+- We then applied transfer learning on fall & positions datasets: [Fall Detection Dataset](http://www.falldataset.com/), [UR Fall Detection Dataset](http://fenix.univ.rzeszow.pl/~mkepski/ds/uf.html), [Multiple cameras fall dataset](http://www.iro.umontreal.ca/~labimage/Dataset/), and others.

 ## Code
 Repository | Description